viamrobotics/docs/docs/modular-resources/_index.md

 After adding a module to your robot, you can choose to configure it for automatic version updates from the Viam registry, or update your module manually.
 By default, newly added modules will remain at the version they were when you installed them, and will not update automatically.

-You can see details about each module in the [Viam registry](https://app.viam.com/registry) on its its dedicated module page.
+You can see details about each module in the [Viam registry](https://app.viam.com/registry) on its dedicated module page.

 You can search the available modular resources from the Viam Registry here: